 The second course we played was Golfclub Andermatt Realp.
 It’s also a 9 hole course and plays to a length of 4154 meters for 18 holes.
 Realp claims itself to be the most alpine golf course in the world.
 And probably rightly so!

-It’s the only golf course known to me which does not only show the length of the hole but also the height difference on the tee markers.
+It’s the only golf course known to me which does not show the length of the hole or the height difference on the tee markers.
 The club website suggests that the course is best played with a light carry bag.
-Selecting the right club for your next shot is a big challenge here: the altitude, the height difference and also the wind are factors that need to be considered.
+Selecting the right club for your next shot is a big challenge here.
+The altitude, height difference and the wind are factors that also need to be considered.
 I really liked that the course has alternating tee boxes on most holes.
-If you choose to play 18 holes, you will have different angles and yardages the second time you play the hole.
+If you choose to play 18 holes, you can have different angles and yardages the second time round.
 Overall the course is a challenging and a very unique experience that shouldn’t be missed when in the area.

 Andermatt Swiss Alps

 The newest course in the area is Andermatt Swiss Alps.
 It’s an 18 hole course which officially opened in 2016 and was designed by the well respected German architect Kurt Rossknecht.
 What you don’t see today is, that the course was quite a challenge to be built.
 One part of the course used to be a military test side and another part was mostly wetlands.
 It’s quite an architectural feat to play the course on dry and perfectly conditioned fairways as today.